-ELECTION OF CLASS II DIRECTORS
+ELECTION OF CLASS I DIRECTORS

 Our Board of Directors consists of five members.
 In accordance with our certificate of incorporation, our Board of Directors is divided into three classes with staggered three-year terms.
-At the 2012 Annual Meeting, two directors will be elected for three year terms.
+At the Annual Meeting, two directors will be elected for a three-year term to serve until the 2017 annual meeting and until their respective successors are qualified and elected, or until their earlier death, resignation or removal.